14 January 2019

 I am Arvin Haghighatfard, geneticist; head of the research group of personalized psychiatry at the Personalized Medicine Research Center, and lecturer at Islamic Azad University, Tehran Medical Sciences Branch.
 My research team are investigating the genetic and epigenetic basis of psychiatric disorders and the molecular mechanisms of behaviors, personality and cognitive functions.
 We also employ neuropsychological examination and brain mapping techniques to relate clinical symptoms with the genetic risk factors for neurological disorders.

-What is the rationale behind your study?
+What was the rationale behind your study?

 The neuregulin 1 (NRG1) gene is involved in the modulation of neuronal migration, synaptogenesis, glycogenesis, dendritic growth, neuron-glia communication, myelination and neurotransmission.
 We started working on the role of NRG1 in psychiatric disorders in 2013; a case control study into the gene expression of NRG1 types for patients with schizophrenia, and how this correlates with clinical symptoms.
 We have now expanded the study to look at the interplay between genes and executive functioning in autism spectrum disorder (ASD).

-Which methods did you use?
+What methods did you use?

 Our sample included 1540 children with ASD (1020 male, 520 female) aged 7 to 11 years, and 1490 control children (970 male, 520 female).
 For the molecular analysis we used real time PCR to study three types of NRG1 in the participants’ blood samples.
 For the neuropsychological testing we employed the integrated visual and auditory (IVA) continuous performance tests.
 We also used the Spatial Span (SSP) and Spatial Working Memory (SWM) tasks of the Cambridge Automated Neuropsychological Test Battery (CANTAB) to evaluate response inhibition, vigilance and working memory as key executive functions, a deficiency of which has been reported previously in ASD.
 Finally we used the Autism Diagnostic Observation Schedule (ADOS) score to analyze the severity of symptoms.